 Top Gold ETFs

 Having established how to invest in Gold ETFs, examining some of the top options available in the market is essential.
 Several gold ETFs stand out for their unique features and investment strategies.
 When choosing gold ETF investment, investors should consider factors such as expense ratios, liquidity, and the specific index or benchmark the ETF is tracking.
 Some of the top options in the market include SPDR Gold Shares (GLD), iShares Gold Trust (IAU), and Aberdeen Standard Physical Gold Shares ETF (SGOL).
 Each of these ETFs offers distinct advantages and may be suitable for different investment objectives.
+Top Gold ETFs:- SPDR Gold Shares (GLD): One of the largest and most liquid gold ETFs, holding over 1,000 tonnes of gold.
+It closely tracks the price of gold bullion.

 - iShares Gold Trust (IAU): Offers a lower expense ratio of around 0.25%, making it cost-effective for investors seeking exposure to gold prices.